ejolly/pymer4/docs/new.md

 - `Lmer.fits` are now properly converted to a numpy array

 ### House-keeping
-- Switched documentation over to jupyter book
 - Switched `setup.py` and `requirements.txt/requirements-dev.txt` to `pyproject.toml`
+- Switch over to Pixi for development-tooling and Github Actions
+- Switched documentation over to jupyterbook
+- Exclusively create `noarch` builds for conda
 - Dropped `black` in favor of `ruff`
-- Exclusively create `noarch` builds for conda

 ## 0.8.2